 KHMS realizes the importance of birthdays and will recognize our students by announcing their names during morning announcements.
 Celebrations with friends are special and need to take place after school hours.
 Individual celebrations become disruptive and result in students feeling left out.
-Cake, pizza, flowers / balloon deliveries, & etc. to the classrooms are prohibited.
-Such items may be delivered to the office.
-Students may decorate friends' lockers if it does not disrupt classes.
+Cake, pizza, flowers / balloon deliveries, etc. to the classrooms & office are prohibited.
+Such items should be used to celebrate outside of school.